fix8mt/conjure_enum/README.md

 Make sure you set the C++ language to C++20 in the project preferences.
 The project should build and run the unit tests by default.

-## Using in your application with cmake
+## b.
+Using in your application with cmake
 In `CMakeLists.txt` set your include path to:
 ```cmake
 include_directories([conjure_enum directory]/include)